Environmental-Informatics/assignment-03/README.md

    - Submit a program that produces a table similar to that shown in the problem statement.
    - It is not necessary to match the formatting of the table, but the numbers should be similar.
    - Submit as program_7.1.py

+1. Complete the Introduction to Working with Files in Python tutorial at the Environmental Informatics Wiki site.
+2. Write a Python code to do the following
+   - Read the data file 2008Male00006.txt (available through the assignment link).
+This file contains output from a Raccoon behavior model which describes the movement of a simulated raccoon named George over the course of a day.
+The file is comma separated, expect for the last line which contains only one field that provides George's status at the end of the model simulation.
+   - Write the contents to a new TAB delimited file in the same directory.
+The new file should include:
+   - The Date, Time, X and Y coordinates, the Asleep flag and the behavior mode (in that order).
+   - Also the final state of the Raccoon.
+3. Submit the program needed to complete the assignment, the input file used and the output file created.
+  - Also include a file named README.txt that indicates the name of the processing script, a description of the processing being completed by the script, and the names of the input (required) and output (created) files.
+This is a preliminary Metadata file, these will get more important as we progress with assignments.
+  - To submit, you should archive (e.g., create a zip, 7z, tar, tgz, gz file) the entire directory with the README.txt, Python script, and the input and output files into a single submission file.
+In this case, the directory should include your username so that when the archive file is uncompressed your submission directory does not get overwritten.